DominiRa/Samsung1/README.md

 # Samsung1
 Samsung_data_Getting&amp;cCeaning_data

-Main steps in main run_analysis.R code:
+Main steps in my run_analysis.R code:

 Step 1   Merges the training and the test sets to create one data set 1.1_check dimensions of each set of training data dim()